Introduction

 We will consider refusing a request for information if:

-We will consider refusing a request for information if the request meets an exemption under the Act.
-We may also refuse to confirm or deny whether we hold information where the Act allows.
+We may also refuse to confirm or deny whether we hold information where the law allows.

-A written refusal notice shall be issued to the requester if we:
+A written refusal notice will be issued to the requester if we:

-• refuse to say whether we hold information at all
+- refuse to say whether we hold information at all, or

 Charges

-We do not initially charge for making an FOI request.
+We do not initially charge for making an FOI and, or EIR request.

 Complaints and review process

-We will carry out a review of a request whenever the requester expresses dissatisfaction with the outcome.
+We will carry out an internal review of a request whenever the requester expresses dissatisfaction with the outcome.

 The review shall be carried out by:

 We will conduct a review within 20 working days.
-In exceptional circumstances, this time limit shall be extended to 40 working days.
+In exceptional circumstances, this time limit can be extended to 40 working days.